 The hot air balloon ride of magnificence in Cappadocia

 After all, witnessing daybreak is damn near magical.
 Especially if, like me, you tend to only witness it at the end of an unintentional all-nighter.
-If that’s our baseline, I’ve seen the sunrise plenty of times… though I’m not typically fully coherent at that point.
+You can thank Turkish women for that, but that’s for another article…

 But anyway, I’m not that great of a writer, and pictures do this particular scenario far more justice than my lackluster words ever could.